solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-03-00-Docker/README.md

 ### Migrate to ENV variables

 1. Switch to Visual Studio Code and the opening repo directory
-2. Open the `.\artifacts\sample-php-app\public\database.php` file, update the php PostgreSQL connection environment variables:
+2. Open the `.\artifacts\sample-php-app\public\database.php` file, then update the php PostgreSQL connection environment variables:

     ```php
     $servername = getenv("DB_HOST");